 What's a pin up calendar without a buxom centerfold?

-The vintage-inspired show Pin Up stars Claire Sinclair, the 2011 Playboy Playmate of the Year.
+The vintage-inspired show Pin Up stars Claire Sinclair, the 2011 Playboy Playmate of the Year as well as burlesque sensation LouLou D’vil when Sinclair is away.
 Throughout the show, the sexy brunette guides the audience month-by-month through a pin up calendar, as the Pin Up dancers, singer and band give an energetic performance.
 From the swingin' '40s to '60s beachwear, the show offers fans of all things vintage a night of great music, fun dance numbers and sultry singing.

 Sexy-sweet costumes styled after Rosie the Riveter, a stewardess for Claire Air, halloween, the Fourth of July and other images of Americana allow the dancers to paint pictures of each decade of the pin ups' reign.
 Sinclair's radiant gowns make a splash.
 In a couple numbers, Sinclair does a classic striptease, showing off her world-famous curves, leaving little to the imagination.